SoftUni/Programming-Basics-Book-Python-EN/chapter-10-functions.md

 ### Calling a function

-Calling of the function is regarded as the **beginning of the execution** of the code which is in the **function’s body**.
+The calling of the function is regarded as the **beginning of the execution** of the code which is in the **function’s body**.
 This is accomplished as the name of the function is called, followed by the parentheses.
 If the function expects input arguments for its parameters, they must be inserted in the parentheses in the same order in which the parameters were defined in the parentheses.
 An example that follows:

 ![](/assets/chapter-10-images/03.Invoking-functions-01.png)